Sleeping Homeowner Woken By Burglar In Bedroom Holds Him For Police, Little Ferry PD Says

 He chased Purvis into the basement and seized him there while his wife dialed 911, the chief said.

-Officers Dominick Verdi and Chris Nepil took custody of Purvis, who was charged with burglary and theft and sent to the Bergen County Jail to await a first appearance in Central Judicial Processing Court on burglary and theft charges.
+Officers Dominick Verdi and Chris Nepil took custody of Purvis, who was charged with burglary and theft.

+He was then released under New Jersey's 2017 bail reform law while awaiting a first appearance in Central Judicial Processing Court in Hackensack.

 Click here to sign up for Daily Voice's free daily emails and news alerts.